mvlbulankin/mvlbulankin/README.md

 I'm Python Developer

-- I’m working as a Information Technology Support Engineer at Sber.
+- I’m working as Information Technology Support Engineer at Sber.

 - I have also been doing a professional education program at Yandex Practicum as a backend developer, during which I have been developing web applications.